Code-Maven/wis-python-course-2025-03/README.md

 There will be assignments after every lecture.
 You will submit them via GitHub.
 I'll explain the details during the lectures.

+### Extensions

+Each assignment and the project will have dead-lines.
+If you need to ask for extensions, do it up-front asking your TA.
+Make their life easier and ask specify the new dead-line you need.

 ### Project

 Towards the end of the course you'll be asked to do a project.